 What is Project DAWN?

-Portage County Health Department and Mental Health Recovery Board
+Portage County Health District, Mental Health Recovery Board

 Participants of the program will attend a 30 minute class to learn to:

 identify treatment providers and services within Portage County

 At the completion of the class, participants will receive a Project DAWN kit.
 The kit contains 2 doses of nasal Naloxone, 1 face mask for CPR, an instructional DVD, and referral information.
 The kits and education are FREE to Portage County residents.Naloxone, also known as Narcan, is a safe, non-habit forming drug that is used to reverse an overdose from an opioid drug (heroin or prescription pain medications).
 It has one function, to reverse the effects of opioids on the brain and respiratory system in order to prevent death.The Project DAWN is being made available through the partnership of the Portage County Health Department and Mental Health & Recovery Board of Portage County.

 The 30-minute classes are held at Townhall II located at